 Pleats are another common way to add both fullness and design detail to your garments.
 There are several different types of pleats, and they are added to your pattern in slightly different ways.
 Although the way you add fullness to your pattern will vary depending on if you are using a knife pleat, a box pleat, or a tapered pleat, you should indicate the pleat with notches to show where the fabric will join together and a fold line to show where the pleat will be folded.

 Gathers and pintucks can also be used to add additional design detail and fullness to a garment.
 But what if you want to add fullness without changing the very clean visual of your design?
 That’s where you could utilize the slash and spread method.
-Slash and spread involves creating a slash line from one edge of your pattern to another, cutting almost all the way through, but not quite.
+Slash and spread involve creating a slash line from one edge of your pattern to another, cutting almost all the way through, but not quite.
 This will allow you to spread the pieces apart, without changing the length of the edge that you didn’t quite cut through, adding fullness to the other end.
 By using the slash and spread method on my skirt, I’ve maintained my waistline length, but added fullness to the hem going from a more sheath shape to a more A-line shape.

 What is pattern grading?